fangq/mmc/mmclab/README.txt

        seeds: (optional), if give, mmclab returns the seeds, in the form of a byte array (uint8) for each detected photon.
 The column number of seed equals that of detphoton.
+       trajectory: (optional), if given, mmclab returns the trajectory data for each simulated photon.
+The output has 6 rows, the meanings are
+                id:  1:    index of the photon packet
+                pos: 2-4:  x/y/z/ of each trajectory position
+                     5:    current photon packet weight
+                     6:    enclosing element's ID
+             By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.

   Example:
        cfg.nphoton=1e5;